 Countywide Transportation Plan - One key project for the Commission during the fiscal year has been developing a Countywide Transportation Plan (CWTP) for Alameda County.
 The CWTP is a long-range policy document that guides decisions and articulates the vision for the County's transportation system over a 25-year planning horizon.
-It lays the groundwork for an investment program that is efficient and productive as well as a strategy for new and existing freeways, local streets and roads, public transit (paratransit, buses, trains, ferries), as well as facilities and programs to support bicycling and walking.
-The CWTP will serve as Alameda County's input into the Metropolitan Transportation funding is derived.
+It lays the groundwork for an investment program that is efficient and productive as well as a strategy for meeting transportation needs for all users in Alameda County.
+It includes projects and other improvements for new and existing freeways, local streets and roads, public transit (paratransit, buses, trains, ferries), as well as facilities and programs to support bicycling and walking.
+The CWTP will serve as Alameda County's input into the Metropolitan Transportation Commission's Regional Transportation Plan (RTP) from which much of Alameda County's transportation funding is derived.
 The Commission engaged the community to provide input into the process to help prioritize transportation improvements.
 For the first time, the CWTP and RTP for the Bay Area will require Alameda County to meet greenhouse gas (GHG) emission reduction targets set by the State of California under SB 375.
 The target is a 7 percent GHG reduction by 2020, and a 15 percent GHG reduction by 2035.
 To address SB 375 requirements and other needs, the CWTP will address transit-oriented development and priority development areas; parking management; transportation systems management and goods movement; as well as transit connectivity, maintenance and operations.